 Anything else?

-The whole world is watching.
+The whole world is watching!

-The whole world is watching.
+The whole world is watching!

-Donald Trump, go away.
+Donald Trump, go away!

 I can understand the anger at Donald Trump.

-Um, but I did vote for Clinton.
+Well, I was a Sanders supporter, but I did vote for Clinton.

 You did vote for Hillary Clinton.

-And hang on, absolutely, but I I feel that tell me what politician has never had any kind of baggage.
+Tell me what politician has never had any kind of baggage.

 I mean, come on.

-What politicians?
+What politician?

 And Sean here wants to ask a question.

-Sean, go hope.
+Sean, go ahead.

-She voted for Hillary.
+All right, she voted for Hillary.

 Her health care plan never passed.

-I yeah, I I I been I actually received health care from her initiative.
+Yeah, I actually received health care from her initiative.

 So I think that was something that was really beneficial to me.

-I don't know what I have I assume she was talking about Hillary care.
+I don't know what I have, I assume she was talking about Hillary care.

 Anyway, you might want to pay very close attention if you're a liberal out of work.